17 min read

 2. Bartender

-Prior to selling alcohol, a bartender must also confirm that the consumer is of legal drinking age and watch for any indicators of excessive drinking.
+Prior to serving alcohol, a Bartender must also confirm that the consumer is of legal drinking age and watch for any indicators of excessive drinking.

-• Education required: No specific education is required, although bartender courses at a vocational school are considered an advantage
+• Education required: No specific education is required, although bartending courses are considered an advantage

 3. Restaurant Manager

-A restaurant manager is responsible for hiring, training, supervising and managing all restaurant employees, updating restaurant menus, creating budgets and developing the restaurant’s marketing strategy.
+A Restaurant Manager is responsible for hiring, training, supervising and managing employees within a dining outlet.
+They are also in charge of updating restaurant menus, creating budgets and developing the restaurant’s marketing strategy.

 • Education required: A high school diploma or a General Education Diploma (GED).
 A degree in hospitality management is considered an advantage.